-With less than six months until the new Minimum Energy Efficiency Standards (MEES) are introduced in April 2018, Mike Feely of E.ON offers simple suggestions on ways landlords can upgrade their properties.
+With less than three months until the new Minimum Energy Efficiency Standards (MEES) are introduced in April 2018, Mike Feely of E.ON offers simple suggestions on ways landlords can upgrade their properties.

 The 2015 Energy Efficiency Regulations set out minimum energy efficiency standards for England and Wales.
 These regulations make it unlawful for landlords to grant a new lease for properties that have an energy performance certificate (EPC) rating below E, from 1 April 2018, unless the property is registered as an exemption.

 According to E.ON’s research around one in five landlords (21%) expect to spend between £1,000 and £4,000 on energy efficiency improvements in their property over the next five years, but in reality improving the energy efficiency of a property to meet the new legislation does not need to incur such high costs.

 For landlords who are worried about the potential costs of upgrading properties, financial support may also be available through the Energy Company Obligation if tenants meet certain qualifying criteria.

 Here are Mike Feely’s top tips for landlords looking to improve their properties’ EPC ratings:

 + Don’t underestimate the importance of insulation in making a property more energy efficient.
 If the property was built before or around 1920, it most likely has solid walls.
 Solid wall insulation can be installed from either the inside or the outside.
 If the property was built after 1920 it’s likely to have cavity walls.
 These have a double external wall with a small gap between which can be filled with insulation.